Navigation

 • have headaches

-For viral infections, you’ll usually get symptoms about a day after catching the infection.
-It usually takes longer for symptoms to appear after infection with bacteria or parasites.
-Gastroenteritis symptoms can last for up to a week, sometimes more.
+For viral infections, you’ll usually get symptoms about a day after catching the virus.
+For infection with bacteria or parasites, symptoms usually appear later.
+Gastroenteritis symptoms can last for up to a week, or sometimes more.

 Self-help for gastroenteritis